Optimal Decision Rules when Payoffs are Partially Identified

 \subsection{Bounds on Functionals of Counterfactual Demand}

-\cite{KitamuraStoye2019} present a general approach using linear programming to bound functionals of counterfactual demands.
+\cite{KitamuraStoye2019} present a general approach using linear programming to bound functionals of counterfactual demand.
 We introduce their approach with an example.
 Consider Figure~\ref{fig:ex.pricing}.
 There are two goods, and the DM has observed the demand for two price vectors $q_1$ and $q_2$, which generate the budget sets ${\cal B}_1$ and ${\cal B}_2$.
 The counterfactual price vector is $q_0$ which generates the counterfactual budget set $\mc B_0$.

 The budget lines in Figure~\ref{fig:ex.pricing} are divided into segments $s_{jb}$, called ``patches'' in KS18.
-Patch $s_{11}$ is the segment of $\mathcal{B}_1$ from the $y$-axis to the intersection of $\mathcal{B}_1$ and $\mathcal{B}_2$, patch $s_{21}$ is the segment of $\mathcal{B}_1$ between $\mathcal{B}_2$ and $\mathcal{B}_0$, and so forth.\footnote{Like KS18, we suppose for simplicity that the distribution of demand is continuous so we can disregard the ``intersection patches'' formed at the intersections of budget lines.} There are 9 potential combinations of patches consumers may choose from among ${\cal B}_1$ and ${\cal B}_2$: $(s_{11},s_{12})$, $(s_{11},s_{22})$, $(s_{11},s_{32})$, $(s_{21},s_{12})$, $(s_{21},s_{22})$, $(s_{21},s_{32})$, $(s_{31},s_{12})$, $(s_{31},s_{22})$, $(s_{31},s_{23})$.
+Patch $s_{11}$ is the segment of $\mathcal{B}_1$ from the $y$-axis to the intersection of $\mathcal{B}_1$ and $\mathcal{B}_2$, patch $s_{21}$ is the segment of $\mathcal{B}_1$ between $\mathcal{B}_2$ and $\mathcal{B}_0$, and so forth.\footnote{Like KS18, we suppose for simplicity that the distribution of demand is continuous so we can disregard the ``intersection patches'' formed at the intersections of budget lines.} There are 9 potential combinations of patches consumers may choose from among ${\cal B}_1$ and ${\cal B}_2$: $(s_{11},s_{12})$, $(s_{11},s_{22})$, $(s_{11},s_{32})$, $(s_{21},s_{12})$, $(s_{21},s_{22})$, $(s_{21},s_{32})$, $(s_{31},s_{12})$, $(s_{31},s_{22})$, $(s_{31},s_{32})$.
 Each combination corresponds to a consumer type.
 By revealed preference we know a consumer will never choose $(s_{21},s_{12})$ or $(s_{31},s_{12})$.
 This leaves a total of 7 rational types of consumer.